QuBenhao/LeetCode/problems/problems_1751/problem.md

 # 1751.
-Maximum Number of Events That Can Be Attended II
+Maximum Number of Events That Can Be Attended II [Rating: 2040.56]

 You are given an array of `events` where `events[i] = [startDayi, endDayi, valuei]`.
 The `ith` event starts at `startDayi` and ends at `endDayi`, and if you attend this event, you will receive a value of `valuei`.
 You are also given an integer `k` which represents the maximum number of events you can attend.